korgmp3/Dataset_Image_Cropper/README.md

 ### Prerequisites
 - Docker and Docker Compose installed
 - At least 4GB RAM available for Docker
+- For ML version: 8GB RAM recommended, GPU optional but beneficial

 ### 1. Clone and Setup
 ```bash